balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 The intersection algorithm does not report mesh intersection for large angles of incidence (above approximately 70 degrees).

-The relative accuracy of the intersection (so the distance of the intersection point from the ray, normalized by the shape size) is usually 0.00025, but in the rare cases of bias divergence it can be as high as 0.03.
+The relative accuracy of the intersection is not good enough.
 Mathematical investigation would be important here.

 The refraction algorithm does not handle compound lenses.